MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-task-sequence.md

     - **None**: Specifies that the operation doesn't occur.
     - **Weekly**: Specifies that the operation recurs every N weeks.
 If this option is selected, you must specify the day of the week on which the operation will occur.
     - **Monthly**: Specifies that the operation recurs every N months.
 If this option is selected, you must specify the day of the month on which the operation will occur.
-    - **Custom interval**: varies depending on the recurrence pattern selected): Specifies the frequency with which the operation will recur.
+    - **Custom interval**: varies depending on the recurrence pattern selected.
+Specifies the frequency with which the operation will recur.
 You may set this in terms of minutes, hours, or days.
   - **Assign immediately after this event**: Enables the selector for event-based assignment.
-Options are:
+The options are:
       - **As soon as possible**: Specifies that the program will automatically run as soon as it reaches the client and all program requirements are met.
 This value is specified by default.
       - **Logon**: Specifies that the program will automatically run the next time a user signs in to the client.
       - **Logoff**: Specifies that the program will automatically run the next time a user signs out of the client.